To Book an Appointment

 A urinary catheter may also be used to drain urine, and a tube may be inserted to drain the stomach a day or two after the procedure.
 This can help the digestive tract recover.

-Risks Associated with Abdominal Surgery
+Risks and Complications of Abdominal Surgery

 Some common postoperative symptoms and side effects of abdominal surgery include: